-The U.S. Bureau of Labor Statistics reports that the average salary for management analysts, another common title for business analysts, was $100,530 in 2021, with some of the highest-paying industries being metal ore mining and oil and gas extraction.
+The U.S. Bureau of Labor Statistics reports that the average salary for management analysts, another common title for business analysts, is $104,660.
+The highest-paying industries for business analysts are information services, like web search engines and archives, and metal ore mining.

 For example, a business analyst could progress through the following job titles and salary ranges throughout their career:

-- Eventually, become a seasoned business analyst and earn the title of director of business with an average salary range of $85,000 to $142,000.
+- Eventually become a seasoned business analyst and earn the title of director of business with an average salary range of $205,000 to $367,000.